GeoscienceAustralia/anuga_core/INSTALL.rst

 * A C compiler (preferably GCC or TDM-GCC_ MinGW_ on Windows)

-Installing the latest development version on Ubuntu
+Installing the latest DEVELOPMENT version on Ubuntu
 ---------------------------------------------------

 AnuGA is developed on Ubuntu.
 The preferred way to install the dependencies is to use the standard ubuntu ``apt-get`` method.

-We suggest instaling the latest version of ANUGA_ from Github_.
+We suggest installing the latest version of ANUGA_ from Github_.
 We try to maintain the *master* branch stable and `passing all tests <https://travis-ci.org/GeoscienceAustralia/anuga_core/branches>`__, so it should be safe to use.